kafrax/logx/README.md

  //OutPut to file
  //tps is : 1400000/s on windows
  //cpu i5-7600 3.5GHZ
- //ram 8GB
+ //8GB
- //it will be better
+ //it will be better on better platform
 ```
 # simple to use
 ## install